“The Matchstick Architects…had the room tapping along to their contagious energy.” – The Alt

 Cover Songs Sampler

-The Matchstick Architects are a New England based indie rock/alt-country band coming together from around the Northeast.
-The band puts forth a soulful blend of indie rock, country, folk, and Americana based music, influenced from an eclectic mix of artists ranging from songstresses such as Lucinda Williams and Aimee Mann to purveyors of the American indie scene such as The Decemberists.
+The Matchstick Architects are a New England based indie rock band coming together from around the Northeast.
+The band puts forth a soulful blend of indie rock, country, folk, and Americana based music, influenced by an eclectic mix of artists ranging from songstresses such as Lucinda Williams and Aimee Mann to purveyors of the American indie scene such as The Decemberists.

 The band is fronted by Dar Maloney on guitar and lead vocals.
 Her hard-driving vocal style is often compared to that of Melissa Etheridge – and although she clearly has her own style, it’s something she takes as a true compliment.

-The Matchstick Architects play in and around New England and beyond in support of their debut album entitled...
-All That's In Between.
+The Matchstick Architects play in and around New England and beyond in support of their new single 'Despicable You' and their forthcoming second album.
 The band is busy writing new music and is looking forward to recording its second full album, which promises to be a worthy follow-up to their debut effort.

 For those wishing to dig a little deeper…